audrasjb/amcharts-wp/readme.txt

 1. Plugin configuration.
 Either use amCharts-hosted free libraries or your own.
 Set default code per chart/map type.
 2. Easily create new charts or maps using presets right from the Admin menu.
 3. Modify resources, HTML or JavaScript portion of the chart.
 Or apply defaults right from the edit screen.
 4. Insert chart easily into body of the post or page using button from the rich editor tool belt.
-The charts are inserted as Wordpress shortcodes.
+The charts are inserted as WordPress shortcodes.
 5. Select from the available charts or maps.
 No coding required.
 6. Embed a chart created in Live Editor directly into your posts or pages.
 7. The chart shortcodes are replaced with the actual charts when page renders.